WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 _Amen._

 Good works are a gift from God.
 Sure, we're saved by grace, but that is just the beginning of our relationship.

+## <a id="Twentytwo"></a>Day Twentytwo ##

+> Psalms 19:14 CSB

+> May the words of my mouth and the meditation of my heard be acceptable to you, Lord, my rock and my Redeemer.

+### My Rock ###

+_Dear Lord — Great Redeemer._

+_What a weighted relationship this is, Lord._

+_I sit here, adored by you.
+You adore me.
+You know everyhair on my head.
+You knit me in my mother's womb.
+You know me, care for me, adore me._

+_And you are my rock.
+You are the Redeemer.
+You are the Creator of the Universe._

+_May my words always be acceptable to you._

+_Amen._

+How is it so difficult to understand that we ought to at least try to say, think, and do things that you might find favor with?
+How is it even a thing that we sometimes (I know I do!) whine and complain to you?
+I know — we are the children in this relationship and you patiently wait for us to better understand.
+But with that grace, maybe let us try a little harder to fathom who it is we are actually in a realtionship with?

+## <a id="Twentythree"></a>Day Twentythree ##

+> Psalms 139:13 - 14 CSB

+> 13 For it was you who created my inward parts; you knit me together in my mother's womb.
+14 I will praise you because I have been remarkable and wonderously made.
+Your works are wondrous, and I know this very well.

+### You Know Me ###

+_Dear Lord — Creator, Abba._

+_You know me so well.
+You made me so well._

+_You took such care with me, with all of us.
+This creation, it's all wondrous._

+_Thank you for taking such care, for  being the God you are._

+_Amen._

+We are so blessed to have been created with such care by a God whose works are wondrous.